Frequently Asked Questions about IELOL

 All applications received before the deadline will be reviewed equally.
 Applications received after the application period have significantly less probability of acceptance.

 Are there scholarships available for IELOL Africa?

 Yes, there are scholarships available.
-Please visit IELOL Africa Scholarship for additional information.
+Please visit IELOL Scholarship for additional information.
 This is a needs-based award and does require additional information beyond the standard program application.